-Girl, 10, Who Vanished While Walking Home Alone from Friend's House Is Found Dead 9 Years Later
+Girl, 10, Who Vanished While Walking Home Alone from a Friend's House Is Found Dead Years Later

 The case quickly inspired massive attention, including a 2009 cover story in PEOPLE, as well as significant search efforts.
 But all to no avail.

-In the nearly nine years since Lindsey went missing, more than two dozen possible people of interest have been connected to her case, according to the Seattle Times.
+In the nearly nine years since Lindsey went missing, more than two dozen possible people of interest have been investigated, according to the Seattle Times.

 Sheriff Scott on Thursday said one imminent step would be a forensic examination of the area where Lindsey was found dead.
 He did not specifically discuss any suspects.